HD 217107 b

 HD 217107 b is an extrasolar planet approximately 65 light-years away from Earth in the constellation of Pisces (the Fish).
 The planet was discovered orbiting the star HD 217107 approximately every seven days, classifying the planet as a hot Jupiter.
 Because of the planet's somewhat eccentric orbit, scientists were able to confirm another planet within the system (HD 217107 c).

+In 2025, the use of astrometry allowed the inclination and true mass of the planet to be found.
+The inclination is nearly edge-on, so the minimum mass is close to the real one.

 Discovery

 It was found by detecting small variations in the radial velocity of the star it orbits, caused by the tug of its gravity.
 A study of the radial velocity of HD 217107 carried out in 1998 revealed that its motion along the line of sight varied over a 7.1 day cycle.
 The period and amplitude of this variation indicated that it was caused by a planetary companion in orbit around the star, with a minimum mass slightly greater than that of Jupiter.
 The planet's mean distance from the star is less than one fifth of Mercury's distance from the Sun.